oskarm2003/picstop-api/src/controller/tag/doc.md

 # GET /tags/[album_name]/[photo_name]
 Sends all tag names of the given photo.
 Album and photo names provided in the url.
+**If album_name set to anonymous the photo will be searched in the _shared album.

 possible outcomes:
     200 - tags